-The proximal row is the row that is closest to the elbow.
+The proximal row is the row that is closest to the arm.
 In the proximal row are the scaphoid, lunate, triquetrum and pisiform bones.
-The distal row is the row below this.
+The distal row is the row below this nearest to the hand.
 In the distal row are the hamate, capitate, trapezoid and trapezium bones.

 The scaphoid bone is one of the largest of the carpal bones and is on the thumb side of the wrist.
 It looks a bit like a cashew nut and is roughly the same size.
 It links the two rows of carpal bones together and actually helps to stabilise them.
 The scaphoid bone and the lunate bone connect with the radius at the wrist joint.

 What is a scaphoid fracture and what is the usual cause?

 A scaphoid fracture occurs when you break your scaphoid bone.
 It most commonly happens after a fall on to your outstretched hand.
 That is, when your palm is flat and stretched out and your wrist is bent backwards as you fall to the ground.
 Instinctively, you will usually put your hands out in this position for protection if you fall forwards.

 Sometimes a direct blow to the palm of your hand can cause a scaphoid fracture.
 Rarely, repeated 'stress' on the scaphoid bone can lead to a fracture.
 This can occur, for example, in gymnasts and shot putters.

 Commonly you will fracture only your scaphoid bone but sometimes other bones around the wrist area may be broken at the same time.

 Scaphoid fractures may be non-displaced (the fragments of the broken bone haven't moved out of position) or displaced (there is some movement of the bone fragments).

 How common is a scaphoid fracture?